reaper47/recipya/docs/website/content/docs/features/recipes/add.md

 ![](images/add-recipe-import.webp)

 You can upload either a single file or a zip archive containing multiple recipes.
 The recipes in a zip file may be organized by folder.
-Each folder may contain the `.json` recipe file and an image file.
+Each folder can contain the recipe's `.json` file.
 All other files in a folder will be ignored during processing.
-Here is an [example](https://sea.musicavis.ca/f/683b9b9a7cc84e1bac0c/?dl=1) of how such zip may look like.

 You may also upload exported recipes from the following applications:
+- AccuChef
+- ChefTap
+- Crouton
+- Easy Recipe Deluxe
+- Kalorio
 - MasterCook
 - Paprika
 - Recipe Keeper
+- RecipeSage
+- Saffron

+Please refer to the [integrations page](/guide/docs/features/integrations/) for application-specific instructions.

 #### Recipya Bookmarklet